Minneh/ping-pong/README.md

 # Specifications:
 The program requests numeric input from the user.
 The user enters this input which is then stored as the limiting variable.
-The program then loops through numbers beginning at one and ending at the user's number, checking at each iteration whether the number is divisible by 3, 5 and fifteen.
-If the current number is found to be divisible by any of the aforementioned numbers, the corresponding output is given to the user in list format.
+The program then loops through numbers beginning at one and ending at the user's number, checking at each iteration whether the number is divisible by 3, 5 and/or 15.
+If the current number is found to be divisible by any of the aforementioned numbers, the corresponding output (as outlined above) is given to the user in list format.

 #Technologies Used:
--HTML
--CSS
--JavaScript
+- HTML
+- CSS
+- JavaScript

 #Setup:
+- Open your preferred browser
+- Head to the url https://minneh.github.io/ping-pong.github.io/
+- Begin playing!

 #Contributing